 - Only UT undergraduate students may apply.

 - Applicants must be enrolled full-time (minimum of 12 hours) at The University of Texas at Austin in a bachelor’s degree program or in the PharmD Program.
 Graduating seniors must provide full-time status certification by the Registrar’s office or academic advisor if enrollment is less than 12 hours at the time of applying.

 - URF awards are given once per student, per academic year, Sept.
 1–Aug.
 31. A student may re-apply again in the spring after an unsuccessful fall application.

 - Due to limited funds, awards will not be given to prior URF award winners.

 - Applicants must have a minimum overall in-residence UT GPA of 2.5.
-Transfer students should include a copy of their college transcript, and new students/freshmen a copy of their high school transcript.
+New transfer students should include a copy of their college transcript, and new freshmen a copy of their high school transcript.

 - Research projects must be independent.
 URFs will not fund UT-sponsored or specific class-associated research or travel (study abroad, seminars, etc.).
 Award limit is $1,000 per project.
 Applicant must meet eligibility requirements and must receive endorsement by the supervisor.
 Only one qualified supervisor is allowed per project.